- Health Care, Drugs & Insurance»

 Suffering from Chronic Pain?

 While it would not be possible for me to go over all of the different topical medications that are currently available for use, there are specific classes of medications that are more commonly used.
 Each class of medication has different indications for use, as well as different risks/benefits.
 Most of my knowledge on these drugs is through my job working as a Physician Assistant.
 However, when applicable, I will cite the use of the Official Disability Guidelines (ODG).
-The ODG guidelines can be found at http://www.odg-twc.com/.
-Unfortunately, the ODG guidelines can only be accessed with a paid account.
-Although I have provided a link to the ODG guidelines, it is unlikely that the link will provide you to the actual guidelines that I am using.
+The ODG guidelines can be found online.
+Unfortunately, the ODG guidelines can only be accessed with a paid account, which is very expensive.
+Although I could provide a link to the ODG guidelines, it is unlikely that the link would direct you to the appropriate page/reference without a paid account.
 These ODG guidelines are from the Work Loss Data Institute and are extremely detailed and all-encompassing of treatments, medications, diagnostics, surgeries, therapies, consults, etc. that a worker may need after an injury.
 They have been an invaluable resource to me in the course of the last 13 years of work in the California worker's compensation industry.
 Recent changes to California laws on 12/1/17 now require the use of ACOEM (American College of Orthopedic and Environmental Medicine) guidelines in determining an injured worker's course of treatment, but they also still recommend using ODG when the topic is not covered in ACOEM.
-The ACOEM guidelines are available online, but can only be accessed with a paid account through https://new.mdguidelines.com/.

 What different classes of topical medications are available?

-I will be including infomration about the following:
+I will be including information about the following:

 Classes of Topical Medications